francescopatane96/scTAMsExplorer/README.md

 Important Note: This packages has been tested on R 4.4 and therefore it is highly recommended to use this R version.
 On Linux systems, "libssl-dev" and "libglpk-dev" need to be installed.
+If you would like to download Gene Regulatory Network plots, it is recommended to install chrome and webshot2 ()

 ### 1 · Install required dependencies